-- (a) they are incurred within the implementation period, with the exception of costs relating to the request for payment of the balance and the corresponding supporting documents; - (b) they are indicated in the estimated budget.
-The estimated budget is set out in Annex III; - (c) they are incurred in connection with the action as described in Annex I and are necessary for its implementation; - (d) they are identifiable and verifiable, in particular they are recorded in the beneficiary's accounting records and determined according to the applicable accounting standards of the country where the beneficiary is established and according to the beneficiary's usual cost accounting practices; - (e) they comply with the requirements of applicable tax and social legislation; and - (f) they are reasonable, justified and comply with the principle of sound financial management, in particular regarding economy and efficiency.
+- they are incurred within the implementation period, with the exception of costs relating to the request for payment of the balance and the corresponding supporting documents; - they are indicated in the estimated budget.
+The estimated budget is set out in Annex III of the Grant Agreement; - they are incurred in connection with the action as described in the Annex I of the grant agreement and are necessary for its implementation; - they are identifiable and verifiable, in particular they are recorded in the beneficiary's accounting records and determined according to the applicable accounting standards of the country where the beneficiary is established and according to the beneficiary's usual cost accounting practices; - they comply with the requirements of applicable tax and social legislation;

+• they are reasonable, justified and comply with the principle of sound financial management, in particular regarding economy and efficiency.